 Source: Digital Trends

-Now, with mobile push notifications, you have more opportunities than ever to activate your trial users, show them personal value, and help them reach an Aha!
-Moment quicker.
+Now, with push notifications, you have more opportunities than ever to activate your trial users and help them reach the Aha Moment quicker.

 Let’s look at the types of mobile push notifications that can help you engage users.
 This will give you an idea of how you can expand your messaging strategy with Android and iOS push messages.

-Informative notifications deliver urgent messages and keep customers up to date with significant updates, alerts, reminders, and events.
+Informative push messages are those that deliver important, timely messages and keep customers up to date with significant updates, alerts, reminders, and events.

 This makes them perfect for finance apps such as Starling that notify customers about recent activity on their account.

 Informative push notifications are also useful for travel apps such as Skyscanner, e-commerce such as Amazon, and productivity apps like Slack or Asana.
 Though, this specific mobile push type can be applied to all industries.